iSTEM Academy

 To earn the iSTEM Graduation Cords, the following requirements must be met:

-- complete at least 2 recommended courses
+- Complete at least 2 recommended courses and an independent project through the Academy Capstone

 To earn the iSTEM Certificate, the following requirements must be met:

-- complete at least 2 recommended courses
+- Complete at least 1 recommended course

-- complete a minimum of 10 cumulative hours of voluntary community service or extracurricular activities that involve the application of STEM
+- Complete a minimum of 10 cumulative hours of voluntary community service or extracurricular activities that involve the application of STEM

-ALL iSTEM Academy students must maintain a C average and be enrolled in at least one required class each year.
+ALL iSTEM Academy students must maintain a C average

 Required Courses for the iSTEM Academy:

-- 9th Grade: iSTEM I - Foundations (9th Grade)
+- Core Course 1: iSTEM I Foundations

 - STEM (Science, Technology, Engineering, and Math) is essential for the development of critical thinking and encouraging innovation. iSTEM takes this a step further by incorporating multiple disciplines while challenging students to solve real-world problems and explore their world.
 This hands-on, project-oriented, interdisciplinary course will introduce students to engineering, programming, technical writing, research practices, and project management.